artifacthub/hub/docs/kcl_modules_repositories.md

-## KCL packages repositories
+## KCL modules repositories

-KCL packages repositories are expected to be hosted in GitHub, GitLab or Bitbucket repos.
+KCL modules repositories are expected to be hosted in GitHub, GitLab or Bitbucket repos.
 When adding your repository to Artifact Hub, the url used **must** follow the following format:

 - `https://github.com/user/repo[/path/to/packages]`
 - `https://gitlab.com/user/repo[/path/to/packages]`